 Therefore, instead of smoking nutmeg, you may want to just use a vaporizer.

-One person described the effects of vaping 0.5-1 tablespoons of ground nutmeg, saying he was “feeling intense euphoria and pure love in waves.”
+One person described the effects of vaping 0.5-1 tablespoon of ground nutmeg, saying he was “feeling intense euphoria and pure love in waves.”

 Nutmeg essential oil can also be vaporized using some types of vaporizers.
-I recommend getting one by a German company called Storz & Bickel.
+I recommend getting one from a German company called Storz & Bickel.
 My favorite one is called Mighty.

 To vape ground nutmeg, coarsely grind some whole nutmeg, add a few drops of water to make it a bit moist, then add to your vaporizer to enjoy a light to medium “high,” which some people describe as being similar to “weed.”